speckai/paige-nextjs-chakra-template/README.md

-# Paige Template
+# Paige App

-A minimal landing page template built with Next.js and Chakra UI.
+A minimal landing page built with Next.js and Chakra UI.

 ## Getting Started